1995 Indianapolis 500: Aftermath and legacy

 After video and timing and scoring evidence came out that was not supportive of Goodyear's case, the team (Tasman Motorsports) decided not to file a protest.
 Goodyear stated that he stayed out (and did not serve the stop-and-go penalty) because if he was in the right, and stayed out, he could still be scored as the winner.
 If he came in, he would have lost the theoretical lead, and would have had no chance of claiming victory.
 In such case, he most likely would have finished 7th, the last car on the lead lap (except for Luyendyk, who un-lapped himself on the final lap).

 Largely overlooked was Bobby Rahal's charge from 21st starting position to 3rd – the second year in a row he greatly improved on his starting position (in 1994, he started 28th and finished 3rd).
 It was also the first time in an odd year that Rahal finished the race.
-From 1982–1994, Rahal had a notable "odd-even/good-bad" streak at Indy.
+From 1982 to 1994, Rahal had a notable "odd-even/good-bad" streak at Indy.
 In even years, he had good finishes, and in odd years, his results were poor.
 Rahal's result was also accomplished in spite of a pit lane speeding penalty assessed during the race, a penalty that Rahal disputed in his post race television interview, as his car's on board speedometer had said that he was traveling 91 mph, safely under the 100 mph speed limit; Rahal called the penalty 'balderdash'.
 This would end up being his final Indy 500 as a driver.
 He returned to Indy seven years later as an owner in 2002.